 UAT Honors program provides a path for students to pursue and achieve at a higher academic level.
-Students undertaking honors studies at UAT will:
+Students undertaking Honors studies at UAT will:

 - > Take certain at more rigorous levels that include a focus on higher academic performance, technology completion and the creation of market-ready works

 - > Participate in sponsored extracurricular enrichment and leadership activities

-- > Take part in honors activities
+- > Take part in Honors activities

-- > Be mentored by an honors chairperson
+- > Be mentored by an Honors chairperson

 - > Be recognized during Commencement

-Prospective and current UAT students are invited to apply for the UAT honors program.
-Application forms for the UAT honors program can be found at www.uat.edu/honors-program.
+Prospective and current UAT students are invited to apply for the UAT Honors program.
+Additional information for the UAT Honors program can be found at www.uat.edu/honors-program.